 In Proverbs 8 Solomon further describes in glowing terms what wisdom is and what she does.
 He declares that she wisdom was possessed by God before anything was made, and that she was God’s helper and was present when God created the world and everything in it.

-Continuing into the next chapter Wisdom builds a palace and spreads out a feast for all who will come and be nourished by what she has to offer.
-Last week we saw that in Proverbs 9 Solomon uses an analogy of a woman who has built for herself a house, and for that house she has carved out seven pillars.
+Continuing into the next chapter Wisdom builds a palace and spreads out a feast of godliness and life for all who will come and be nourished by Godly wisdom.
+In Proverbs 9 Solomon uses an analogy of a woman who has built for herself a house, and for that house she has carved out seven pillars.
 From the definition of what pillars are and what they do we know that they are the columns that support the whole house and stand rock solid on the foundation of that house.

 Proverbs 9:1 Wisdom hath builded her house, she hath hewn [carved] out her seven pillars:

 Solomon uses this vivid illustration to teach us that there are certain essential qualities of wisdom that we must incorporate into our character if we want lives that reflect God’s wisdom.
-This is a metaphor that those called of God must make the seven pillars of wisdom the pillars in their own lives and live by them.
-In Proverbs 8:12-14 we discover what the seven pillars are:
+This is a metaphor that all those called of God must make the seven pillars of wisdom the pillars of their own lives and live by them.
+In Proverbs 8:12-14 we see that the seven pillars are:

 Proverbs 8:12 I wisdom dwell with prudence, and find out knowledge of witty inventions [discretion].
 8:13 The fear of the Lord is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate.
 [The [reverent] fear and worshipful awe of the Lord includes the hatred of evil and the perverted mouth, also pride and arrogance] 8:14 Counsel is mine, and sound wisdom [sound judgement]: I am understanding; I have strength.

-From these verses we see that the woman called “Wisdom” dwells [resides] with certain things, and these things are part of her house for they are the permanent columns that support the house.
+From these verses we see that the woman called “Wisdom” dwells [resides] with certain things, and these pillars are part of her house for they are the permanent columns that stand 0n the foundation and support the house.
 These seven also have been given names; they too are named for what they are and for what they do.
-The names of the seven distinct pillars that work as a team to support Wisdom’s house are:

 The Fear of the Lord is the Beginning of Wisdom